BD2KGenomics/cgcloud/README.rst

 * The Spark and Hadoop services bind to the instances' private IPs only, not the public IPs as with spark-ec2.
 The various web UIs are exposed via SSH tunneling.

+* The Spark and Hadoop services are started automatically as the instance boots up, via a regular init script.

 * Nodes can be added easily, simply by booting up new instances from the AMI.
   They will join the cluster automatically.
+HDFS may have to be rebalanced after that.

 * You can customize the AMI that cluster nodes boot from by subclassing the SparkMaster and SparkSlave classes.